schalimadugu/data-science-S2023/challenges/c08-structures-assignment.md

   - Yes, since there are still limited physical tests.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - Uncertainty due to limited physical tests can be both induced because of the testing process and real because of the natural variability between the different sampled parts.
+  - Uncertainty due to limited physical tests would be induced, since it’s the measurement process and number of measurements taken that are the cause of uncertainty, as opposed to any quality of the material that caused us to have a limited number of physical tests.

 ## Quantifying sampling uncertainty